Alexandria school board fails to reach decision on forming advisory group to review school policing

 But some board members wondered whether the group was too small, leading to a defense from Hutchings.

-“The 12 members does not seem to be large enough or inclusive enough,” said board member Michelle Reif.
+“The 12 members does not seem to be large enough or inclusive enough,” said board member Michelle Rief.

-Hutchings responded that, “You can’t have work completed with 20, 30, 40 people,” although he noted that he is willing to take the board’s feedback and incorporate it into future proposals for the advisory committee.
+Hutchings responded that “You can’t have work completed with 20, 30, 40 people,” although he noted that he is willing to take the board’s feedback and incorporate it into future proposals for the advisory committee.

 The group’s deliberations would have been led by an “external facilitator to create an environment of neutrality within the process,” according to a memorandum presented to the school board this week.